-The following is a report of the Security Risk Analysis (SRA) that was performed at Sanilac County Community Mental Health on May 25, 2017.
+The following is a report of the Security Risk Analysis (SRA) that was performed at Sanilac County CMH on December 10, 2019.
 The objective of the SRA is to facilitate your compliance with Objective 1 of the Meaningful Use requirements.

-Under the Meaningful Use requirements of the EHR Incentive program, Objective 1 mandates the protection of electronic Protected Health Information (ePHI) that is created or maintained through your certified EHR system.
+Under the Meaningful Use requirements of the Promoting Interoperability Program, Objective 1 mandates the protection of electronic Protected Health Information (ePHI) that is created or maintained through your certified EHR system.
 Accordingly, the core measure requires the performance of a security risk analysis to identify and mitigate security deficiencies within your risk management process, based on the HIPAA standards specified at 45 CFR 164.308(a)(1), 45 CFR 164.306(d)(3), and 45 CFR 164.312(a)(2)(iv).